genestack/user-docs/docs/user-guide/doc-odm-user-guide/create-study.md

 To create a new study in the Open Data Manager, follow these steps:

-1. Click on **Create new study**: Start by selecting the option to create a New Study on the main dashboard (a) or from the menu in the top left corner, then click on “Create a New Study” (b).
+1. Click on **Create new study**: Start by selecting the option to create a New Study on the main dashboard or from the menu in the top left corner, then click on “Create New Study”.
 2. **Assign a Name**: Give your study a descriptive name to identify it easily.
 3. **Select the Template**: Choose the template you want to use for your study.
 Templates define the metadata structure and validation rules for your study.
 You can create your own template, and there is no limit on the number of templates you can use.

 !!! tip "Understanding Templates"
-    For more information about what a template is and how it works, refer to the [Key Concepts section](../key-concepts/key-concepts.md/#templates)).
+    For more information about what a template is and how it works, refer to the [Key Concepts section](../key-concepts/key-concepts.md/#templates).
 This section provides definitions and details about templates, including how to create and edit them.
 Explore the [Templates section](../doc-odm-user-guide/template-editor.md) if you require more information or need detailed guidance.

 ![create-study.gif](../doc-odm-user-guide/doc-odm-user-guide/gifs/create-study.gif)